SuperOfficeDocs/superoffice-docs/docs/contact/howto/sql/update-person-sql.md

 ---
 title: Update a person
 uid: update_person_sql
-description: How to update a person in the SuperOffice database with raq SQL
+description: How to update a person in the SuperOffice database with raw SQL.
 author: Bergfrid Skaara Dias
 so.date: 11.02.2021
 keywords: person, contact, update, API, SQL